Tue. Feb 24th, 2026

 Moises Parker, left as Faust and Benjamin Matthews as Mephistopheles

-ROUTES: Why do you feel Opera Ebony will work?
+ROUTES: Why do you feel Opera Ebony will succeed?

 ROUTES: Do you teach as well as sing?

 Matthews: Yes I do.
-I want to share my experiences with the young talent that can benefit from them.
+I want to share my experiences with the young talent who can benefit from them.
 I tell my students, “Get your heads together.
 Know who you are, what you are about and open your mouth and sing.
 Until you get that, you’re not going to sing.
-As long as the brain is scattered, that technique is going to be scattered.
+As long as the brain is scattered your technique is going to be scattered too.
 Get in tune with your inner being.”

 ROUTES: How many people make up the company?

 Matthews: We have six administrators.
 Philadelphia Committee has about 30 volunteers and New York has about 10 working volunteers.
-So, what we have, is a new opera company, bringing a new opera into New York.
+So, what we have, is a new opera company, bringing a new opera into New York City.

 ROUTES: What is the new opera?